SPECCHIODB/specchio.ch/src/citations/README.md

 Hueni, A., Nieke, J., Schopfer, J., Kneub&uuml;hler, M., Itten, K., 2009.
 The spectral database SPECCHIO for improved long term usability and data sharing.
 Computers & Geosciences.
                   DOI: <a href="http://dx.doi.org/10.1016/j.cageo.2008.03.015">10.1016/j.cageo.2008.03.015

+### SPECCHIO on ResearchGate

+Visit our project page on ResearchGate: <a href="https://www.researchgate.net/project/SPECCHIO-Spectral-Information-System">SPECCHIO Project</a>

 ### Further Reading

 For more information on the technical setup of SPECCHIO